 Is It Compatible With My Grow?

-You can use bokashi with any system- hydroponic, aquaponic, or soil medium.
+You can use bokashi with any system—hydroponic, aquaponic, or soil medium.
 You do not want to add a bokashi brew to your hydroponic reservoir but instead should apply it directly to the root system.
 Bokashi can also be used with synthetic nutrients but that is where it gets a little bit of a grey area.
-Bokashi is meant to help foster a natural and organic grow- a step towards biodynamic farming.
+Bokashi is meant to help foster natural and organic growth- a step toward biodynamic farming.
 If you are using synthetics, you may not see all the benefits that you would in an organic system.

 Why Use It?